 - The DCA account is used to pay for eligible dependent daycare expenses.
 Eligible dependents are under age 13.
 For a full listing of eligible daycare services, please visit Chard Snyder-How DCA Works.

 - The DCA is not a pre-funded account.
 Your funds are available to use after they have been deposited into your DCA account each month.

 - The DCA is a use it or lose it plan with no rollover option.

 If you have a Qualifying Life Event, you may be eligible to make changes to your FSA and/or DCA accounts.
 Please refer to Benefits Overview to learn more about Qualifying Life Events.

-For current tax year, the maximum per household contribution to a DCA is $5,000.
+For the 2023 tax year, the maximum per household contribution to a DCA is $5,000.